clementmouchet/longhorn-js-client/README.md

 # longhorn-js-client

+>## This project is now part of the Okapi Framework
+>### Updates will be committed to [bitbucket.org/okapiframework/longhorn-js-client.git](https://bitbucket.org/okapiframework/longhorn-js-client.git)

 A JavaScript Client for Okapi Longhorn API, written using ReactJS & ES6.

 It supports all the API features of [Okapi Longhorn](http://okapiframework.org/wiki/index.php?title=Longhorn)